 This mission revolves around a few simple principles in its code of ethics:

-In conducting its, the Company acts in a manner compliant with all laws and regulations in force in the territories in which it operates, as well as with the Code of Ethics and Company procedures, which it applies with integrity and equity.
+In conducting its business, the Company acts in a manner compliant with all laws and regulations in force in the territories in which it operates, as well as with the Code of Ethics and Company procedures, which it applies with integrity and equity.

 The Company guarantees the confidentiality of the personal information and data it processes and the protection of information obtained in regards to professional services rendered.